cijug/cijug.github.com/_posts/2013-01-17-february-meeting.md

 Then see how these docs stay current by integrating them into the [CI] environment.

+Josh Carson will discuss [Fitnesse] and Dan Mullins will discuss [CucumberJVM].

 [Fitnesse]: http://fitnesse.org
 [CucumberJVM]: https://github.com/cucumber/cucumber-jvm
 [CI]: http://en.wikipedia.org/wiki/Continuous_integration